Find out the latest facts and figures on deafness, hearing loss and tinnitus.

 Technology and treatments

-Hearing research is significantly underfunded.
-In 2014, less than 1% of the total public and charity investment in medical research was spent on hearing research – that adds up to just £1.11 for every person affected.
+- Hearing research is significantly underfunded.
+In 2018, less than 1% of the total public and charity investment in medical research was spent on hearing research.
+That adds up to just 83p spent for every person affected.